|

 On the other hand, if you desire to learn its structure for programming

+you will find it not so difficult.
 The PostScript commands are executed through certain interpreters.
 Amongst

 these, a well-known software is freely available on the public domain